dylanbhughes/reddit-daily/README.md

 You'll need an app email password for your email address.
 Here's how to get one for [gmail](https://support.google.com/accounts/answer/185833?hl=en).

+You'll also need to install the Prefect [slack app](https://docs.prefect.io/guide/tutorials/slack-notifications.html#installation-instructions) and register a webhook if you'd like the flow to be able to slack you if something goes wrong.

 ```toml
 # config.toml
 [cloud]